 Have you ever heard of the story of the Trojan War?
 It was one of the most important events in Ancient Greek mythology.
 But did it ever really happen?
 Was the city of Troy a real place?
 Show Me investigates.

-This pot from the Vatican Museum shows two warriors, Achilles and Ajax, playing a game whilst wearing their armour.© Steven Zucker (own work), CC BY-NC-SA 2.0, via FlickrAfter many years of battle Odysseus came up with a cunning plan.
+This pot from the Vatican Museum shows two warriors, Achilles and Ajax, playing a game whilst wearing their armour.© Steven Zucker (own work), CC BY-NC-SA 2.0, via FlickrAfter many years of battle, Odysseus came up with a cunning plan.
 The Greeks built a giant wooden horse and pretended to leave it to the Trojans as a peace offering.
 In fact, the horse was full of Greek soldiers.
-When the Trojans pulled the horse inside, the Greek warriors waited until the Trojans fell asleep and then opened the city gates for the rest of their army, who burned the city to the ground, winning the war.
+When the Trojans pulled the horse inside, the Greek warriors waited until the Trojans fell asleep and then jumped out and opened the city gates for the rest of their army, who burned the city to the ground, winning the war.

 But did any of it really happen?
 The ancient Greeks believed that poets had exaggerated stories about a real war that took place in the 13th or 12th century BC.
-They thought the real Troy was located in what is now Turkey.
+They thought the real city of Troy was located in what is now Turkey.

 However, by the mid-19th century most people believed that the war and the city were both completely fictional.
 That didn’t deter a German businessman called Heinrich Schliemann though.

 Heinrich claimed that when he was eight years old, his father told him the story of the Trojan War.
 He said he was so impressed by the story that he was determined to find proof that the city of Troy really existed.

 Eventually, after a great deal of study and hard work, he revealed that he had found the original site of Troy, at a place called Hisarlik in Turkey.